c0x0o/promisfy/README.md

 ## description

 this package is used for transform a node-style asynchronous function to a promise-style function.
 It's very handy if you are using async/await.
+After `v1.1.0`, you can also use it for a event callback.

 a node-style asynchronous function should be like this: